Balancing Short Term and Long Term Financial Goals: Smart Ways to Build Financial Stability

 Emergency Fund

 An emergency fund is designed to protect you from major financial shocks, such as job loss or medical expenses.
-Aim to save three to six months’ worth of living expenses.
+Aim to save three to six months of essential living expenses, though some households may need more depending on job stability, family size, or income variability.

 Sinking Funds